|This article is incomplete.

 Birds you can see here include:

-Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, White Stork, Eurasian Spoonbill, Gadwall, Common Teal, Mallard, Garganey, Northern Shoveler, Northern Pintail, Red-crested Pochard, Black Kite, Black-shouldered Kite, Short-toed Eagle, Western Marsh Harrier, Booted Eagle, Osprey, Northern Hobby, Peregrine Falcon, Common Quail, Water Rail, Baillon's Crake, Common Moorhen, Black-winged Stilt, Little Ringed Plover, Green Sandpiper, Yellow-legged Gull, Whiskered Tern, Great Spotted Cuckoo, Short-eared Owl, European Nightjar, Red-necked Nightjar, Alpine Swift, European Bee-eater, Eurasian Hoopoe, Lesser Spotted Woodpecker, Wood Lark, Crested Lark, Eurasian Crag Martin, Red-rumped Swallow, Water Pipit, Bluethroat, Black-eared Wheatear, Redwing, Cetti's Warbler, Zitting Cisticola, Savi's Warbler, Eurasian Reed Warbler, Great Reed Warbler, Melodious Warbler, Sardinian Warbler, Firecrest, Short-toed Treecreeper, Penduline Tit, Eurasian Golden Oriole, Southern Grey Shrike, Woodchat Shrike, Rock Sparrow, Common Waxbill, Brambling, European Serin, Eurasian Siskin, Hawfinch
+Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, White Stork, Eurasian Spoonbill, Gadwall, Common Teal, Mallard, Garganey, Northern Shoveler, Northern Pintail, Red-crested Pochard, Black Kite, Black-shouldered Kite, Short-toed Eagle, Western Marsh Harrier, Booted Eagle, Osprey, Northern Hobby, Peregrine Falcon, Common Quail, Water Rail, Baillon's Crake, Common Moorhen, Black-winged Stilt, Little Ringed Plover, Green Sandpiper, Yellow-legged Gull, Whiskered Tern, Great Spotted Cuckoo, Short-eared Owl, European Nightjar, Red-necked Nightjar, Alpine Swift, European Bee-eater, Eurasian Hoopoe, Lesser Spotted Woodpecker, Wood Lark, Crested Lark, Eurasian Crag Martin, Red-rumped Swallow, Water Pipit, Bluethroat, Western Black-eared Wheatear, Redwing, Cetti's Warbler, Zitting Cisticola, Savi's Warbler, Common Reed Warbler, Great Reed Warbler, Melodious Warbler, Sardinian Warbler, Common Firecrest, Short-toed Treecreeper, Penduline Tit, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Rock Sparrow, Common Waxbill, Brambling, European Serin, Eurasian Siskin, Hawfinch

 History and Use